jhillyerd/enmime/README.md

 ## Development Status

-enmime is near production quality: it works but struggles to parse a small percentage of emails.
-It's possible the API will evolve slightly before the 1.0 release.
+enmime is production quality, but there are many buggy MIME encoders in the wild, so you may still encounter messages it cannot parse.

 See [CONTRIBUTING.md] for more information.